Deploying and uninstalling the Coro Agent via Atera

 Obtaining the Coro deployment script

-Coro provides the following Windows PowerShell deploy script to enable organizations to install the Coro Agent on their Windows endpoint devices using Atera RMM:
+Use the following PowerShell script to deploy the Coro Agent on Windows endpoint devices via Atera RMM.

 Expand for more details